asreview/asreview/docs/source/lab/simulation_cli.rst

 The command ``asreview simulate --help`` provides an overview of available arguments for the simulation.
 Each of the sections below describe the available arguments.
 The example below shows how you can set the command line arguments.
-This can be helpful if you are new to the using the command line interface.

 .. code-block:: bash